 In 2010, a group of local residents formed Save Saltdean Lido with a vision to bring the site back into use as an all year round community and tourist destination.
 They set up the CIC and have worked so hard to secure funding for the project including £2.3 million from the Coastal Communities Fund, £440,000 from Social Investment Business, £50,000 People’s Millions Winner, £546,000 from the Heritage Lottery Funding stage 1 and £4.2 million from the Heritage Lottery Stage 2 which is to be confirmed subject to the next stage bid submission.
 The CIC have also raised £100,000 from their own fundraising efforts.

-I was pleased to welcome the Rt Hon Greg Clark MP, then Secretary of State for Communities and Local Government to the Saltdean Lido last year.
+I was pleased to welcome Greg Clark, then Secretary of State for Communities and Local Government to the Saltdean Lido last year.
 The Secretary of State met with myself, Rebecca Crook and Deryck Chester from the Saltdean Lido Community Interest Company (CIC) to find out about how the project is progressing and was also given a tour of the building including a visit to the 1930’s plant room.

 The renovation project has been split into two phases.
 Phase 1 due to be completed by Spring 2017 will see the main swimming pool and children's pool re-open to the general public.
 It will feature heated water (the first time since the original pool closed in 1940) and the pool has been returned back into 40m in length.
 Phase 2 (subject to funding) will see the main building restored back to its former glory with a cafe/restaurant/events space, community spaces and library (subject to funding from the council).
 It is anticipated if funding is secured Spring 2017 that the building will re-open by 2020.